42-Short/shortinette/rust/subjects/06/README.md

 If you keep going until the very end, you will learn stuff no sane person should ever have to worry about, like cross-compiling languages with **F**oreign **F**unction **I**nterfaces (FFI), or the `#![no_main]` attribute.

-Therefore, you are _allowed_ to use `unsafe` code in this module!
+Attentive readers will have noticed a missing line in the general rules of this subject.
+You are _allowed_ to use `unsafe` code in this module!
 However, some rules must be followed.

 1. You must use the `#![forbid(unsafe_op_in_unsafe_fn)]` global attribute.